krestfield/docs/certdog/keystores.md

 Once setup the following pieces of information are required:

-* The PKCS#11 Library
+* **The PKCS#11 Library**

-  * This is the library providing the PKCS#11 interface.
+  This is the library providing the PKCS#11 interface.
 The full path is required.
 A typical example for an nCipher HSM's library is:

   ``C:\Program Files (x86)\nCipher\nfast\toolkits\pkcs11\cknfast-64.dll``

   ``/opt/nfast/toolkits/pkcs11/64/libcknfast.so``

-* The slot
+* **Slot**

-  * A PKCS#11 device can host many slots which may refer to partitions (on Luna HSMs) or cardsets (on nCipher HSMs).
+  A PKCS#11 device can host many slots which may refer to partitions (on Luna HSMs) or cardsets (on nCipher HSMs).
 Each slot may use a different password.
 This will all be configured during the HSM setup so you just need to be sure your password matches with the slot you will reference

-* Password
+* **Password**

-  * This is the password used to authenticate to the HSM.
+  This is the password used to authenticate to the HSM.
 It may be an operator cardset passphrase (in the case of nCipher) or a partition passphrase (in the case of Luna) or a combination of username and password as required for the AWS Cloud HSM (which requires the password in this format: ``username:password``)

-* Use Module Protection
+* **Use Module Protection**

-  * Some HSMs allow access without requiring a password.
+  Some HSMs allow access without requiring a password.
 Access to the HSM should then be secured using other mechanisms (e.g. network layer security)
 <br><br>
 ### Google KMS

 To use a key ring in Google Cloud the following are required.
 These can be obtained/configured from your Google Cloud account:

 * **Project**

-  * This is the project ID as displayed in the Home dashboard:
+  This is the project ID as displayed in the Home dashboard:

 <img src=".\images\google_project.png" alt="image-20210717085402338" style="zoom:67%;" />